dcc-cc3002/final-reality-asouris/README.md

 Now, back on the privacy issues, the default should be to make all things private if possible to maintain control over how things are being changed.
 So I did that because I didn't implement it right the first time.

 Then I added testing to get 90+% coverage :).
 And finally I added all the documentation that was missing.

+## Assigment 2
+The second part begins
+### Assignment 2: Part 3
+There was only one task on this part, and it was to implement a way for players to equip weapons respecting the restrictions of type of player.
+I actually did this for the last assignment :).
+The only thing I fixed a little were the exceptions.

 This project is licensed under the
 [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).